TABLE OF CONTENTS

 To this extent, research has shown the grass to have potential anti-cancer and anti-ulcer activity benefits (Mates et al. 2000).
 Wheatgrass is also stated to help with constipation due to its nourishing and laxative effects on the body (Chauhan and Chauhan, 2014).
 It is also very beneficial to the health of the skin, due to its detoxifying effects on the blood as well as its potential benefits to arthritic conditions, particularly, rheumatoid arthritis (Nenonen et al. 1998; Kumar et al. 2011).

 As per side effects, research has purported no known side effects of its consumption.
 However, some people may experience allergies that may lead to other reactions, so it is best to start slow and see how your body responds to it.
-Additionally, for persons who are gluten-sensitive, wheatgrass should not pose a threat as only the young wheatgrass and not the wheat grain, which contains gluten proteins (Vijole et al. 2021; https://www.ars.usda.gov/).
+Additionally, for gluten-sensitive persons, wheatgrass should not pose a threat as only the young wheatgrass and not the wheat grain, which contains gluten proteins (Vijole et al. 2021; https://www.ars.usda.gov/).
 Nonetheless, it is best to consult your healthcare provider when considering any nutritional supplement to be guided appropriately.

 When purchasing your wheatgrass, if you are not able to grow it on your own, it is recommended that you look for the juice powder format.
 Research contends that in this format, the body will be better able to absorb its nutrients.
 Along with its powdered format, wheatgrass is also available in capsules and liquid forms.
 Some persons may prefer this format to the juice, which does have an overpowering taste.